nikolay-pavlnk/RailsReactor/README.md

-The problem solved in two ways:
+The problem has been solved in two ways:

 1) On the assumpution that pictures with the same hash are similar.